MSD Power Grid Programming and USB Interface

 Make sure to plug this cable into your laptop while you have an Internet connection in case Windows wants to install a driver for it.
 I've had no issues with Windows identifying the cable and automatically installing it.
 You might not have Internet at the track, so do it before you leave.

 PTC now makes a 49 foot USB cable with active repeater which I've tested and confirmed it will connect with the Grid and my RPM Data Logger.
 That's a LONG cable for sure, it'll let you easily reach to the car from inside the trailer without issue.
-I've used this cable all summer so far without any issues, it's very handy if you want to leave your laptop in the trailer.
+I've used this cable for two seasons so far without any issues, it's very handy if you want to leave your laptop in the trailer.

 MicroSD Card Details